ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 29. ADDED Bububull's Monarch Cloak (and repurposed it to add two sweet capes to the game).
 30. REPLACED one Shadar-Kai race mod with another.
 31. UPDATED Zino's BG3-MO2 plugin which should faster and have less bugs/issues.
+32. REPLACED Mod.io Twilight Cleric with Sumra's 5e Cleric Subclasses Combined (which so far only has Twilight Cleric, but more to come).

 ## Listonomicon v4.4
 Save safe?
 No.